elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/recursion-and-stack.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A stack is a linear data structure that follows the Last-In-First-Out (LIFO) principle, meaning the last element added to the stack is the first to be removed.<br /><br />
+  <div><strong>Interview Response:</strong> A stack is a linear data structure that follows the Last-In-First-Out (LIFO) principle, meaning the last element added to the stack is the first to be removed.
   </div>
   </div>
 </details>